telosnetwork/erc20-template/README.md

 ## VERIFY (OPTIONAL)
 - Verify your new token contract with `npx hardhat --network testnet sourcify`
 - You may run into a "gateway timeout" error message, do not worry, the contract will still be verified
-- Make sure your contract is verified by running the command again
+- Make sure your contract is verified by running the command again, you should get this message back:

 `already verified: MyContract (0x2A3b40A59109a84ab82a0Ff1A3910bb595082e09), skipping.`